Fines for unauthorised absence from school

 - persistent lateness.

-We have powers to issue penalty notices when we consider a parent or carer capable but there isn't an improvement in their child's school attendance.
+We have powers to issue penalty notices when we consider a parent or carer capable of ensuring the child attends school, but where there is no improvement in their child's school attendance.

 In such cases, we'll give a written warning notice which allows you 15 school days to make an improvement in your child's attendance.
 There must be no unauthorised absence during this time.

-If unauthorised absence continues, and we're not notified of any special circumstances, we'll send a penalty notice to your home.
+If unauthorised absence continues, we'll send a penalty notice to your home.

 Fines and prosecution